MADAME WEB (2024)

 Built on a bed of cliches and contrivances, like Cassie never before noticing the man in the only picture she possesses of her mother, or a flimsy finale conveniently set inside a fireworks factory, "Madame Web's" best bit is the final two minutes that flash forward to a presumably better movie where the three girls under Cassie's protection fight as superpowered heroes in Spider-Women costumes, instead of being yanked around as an indistinguishable mass that's merely a magnet for the vanilla villain.
 I want whatever movie Jill Hennessy originally signed up for, because I can't imagine an actor who fronted two long-running TV series was only supposed to be an unnamed "Beautiful Woman" in two throwaway scenes here.
 Ditto Emma Roberts, who was clearly cast because someone anticipated she'd need to repeat her role as Peter Parker's mother in a beefier sequel we'll never see, yet only plays a brief part that could have been filled by any competent first-timer working for scale.

 Whatever "Madame Web" was supposed to be once upon a time, or any of the wishful-thinking spinoffs that will never be made despite several seeds being planted, could only be better than the hodgepodge of hokum this dippy disaster is.
-Should these films keep flopping, the Power That Be might consider a post-mortem process to figure out which bad decisions kept making "Madame Web" worse.
+Should these films keep flopping, the Powers That Be might consider a post-mortem process to figure out which bad decisions kept making "Madame Web" worse.
 Because how many times can grand plans for a new cinematic universe keep starting over from scratch when a stench as strong as "Madame Web" still hangs in the air?

 Review Score: 35